| Version 5.3 of the 32-bit

 are held on a queue manager that you have installed on a server machine.

-POSSIBLE USES Why use WebSphere MQ clients?
+POSSIBLE USES Why use MQ clients?
 Using

 messaging and queuing.
 You can have an application that uses the MQI